Your Health Motto “EATING RIGHT IS MORE IMPORTANT THEN EATING MORE”

 Each day we need 200 micrograms, found in two portions of steamed spinach.
 Women trying to become pregnant should take 400 micrograms.

-Best sources: There are plenty of scrumptious natural sources of folic acid, including dark leafy greens, asparagus, broccoli, citrus fruits, beans, peas, lentils, seeds, nuts, cauliflower, beets, Whole grains and corn.
+Best sources: There are plenty of scrumptious natural sources of folic acid, including dark leafy greens, asparagus, broccoli, citrus fruits, beans, peas, lentils, seeds, nuts, cauliflower, beets, Whole grains, and corn.

 Signs that you aren’t getting enough: insomnia, depression, irritability.

-This helps protect cell membranes from damage so may shield against cancer and heart disease.
+This helps protect cell membranes from damage so it may shield against cancer and heart disease.
 It also helps in blood circulation and protection from free radicals.

 We need 12 milligrams daily, the amount found in a spoonful of vegetable oil.

-Best sources: vegetable oils, nuts, broccoli, almonds and seeds.
+Best sources: vegetable oils, nuts, broccoli, almonds, and seeds.
 You can also fill up on other nuts, sunflower seeds and tomatoes to reap the benefits.

 Signs that you aren’t getting enough: deficiencies tend to affect those who have difficulty absorbing fat.
 Symptoms include weakened muscles and tingling in the hands and feet.